alisw/AliPhysics/MUON/READMEmtrda.txt

 \page README_mtrda Trigger DA

 The detector algorithm is implemented for the Muon Trigger in the AliRoot framework.
 The main code is located in MUONTRGda.cxx and it runs in the MUON Trigger MON (monitoring).

 \section da_s1 The Muon Trigger Calibration

 The main goal of the DA is the transfer of the modified configuration files to the FES and to put them in the detector data base.
-In the current version the DA will modify the global crate configuration only (new).
+In the current version, the DA will modify only the global crate configuration.

 The configuration files stored in the online DB are the following: